NALP’s President serves as

 vice-chairs for all Sections, Committees, Groups, and Task Forces

-during her/his presidential year, with the support of the Vice-President for Member Services and Education, ensuring balance based on school and
+during their presidential year, with the support of the Vice-President for Member Services and Education and the Vice-President for Diversity, Equity, and Inclusion, ensuring balance based on school and

 employer members, diversity, and national and regional interests.